andrew/ultimate-awesome/README.md

 - [awesome-deep-time-series-representations](https://github.com/itouchz/awesome-deep-time-series-representations) - A curated list of state-of-the-art papers on deep learning for universal representations of time series.
 - [awesome](https://github.com/Milkdown/awesome) - 🍼 A curated list of awesome things related to Milkdown.
 - [raspap-awesome](https://github.com/RaspAP/raspap-awesome) - 🎉 A curated list of awesome things created with RaspAP.
-- [awesome-cloud-sec](https://github.com/RyanJarv/awesome-cloud-sec) - Awesome list for cloud security related projects.
-- [awesome-ai-analytics](https://github.com/Snowboard-Software/awesome-ai-analytics) -  A list of AI analytics tools (assistants, chat with data, text-to-sql, benchmarks, etc.).
 - [cryosphere-links](https://github.com/awesome-cryosphere/cryosphere-links) - This is a link list with awesome data, models, and tools around the cryosphere.
+- [awesome-object-detection-datasets](https://github.com/coderonion/awesome-object-detection-datasets) - A collection of some awesome public object detection and recognition datasets.
 - [awesome-audit-algorithms](https://github.com/erwanlemerrer/awesome-audit-algorithms) - A curated list of algorithms and papers for auditing black-box algorithms.
 - [awesome-aha](https://github.com/jondot/awesome-aha) - Awesome list for "Aha!" moments related to programming and computer science.
 Accelerate your learning.
 - [awesome-theory-of-mind](https://github.com/Mars-tin/awesome-theory-of-mind) - Machine Theory of Mind Reading List.
 Built upon EMNLP Findings 2023 Paper: Towards A Holistic Landscape of Situated Theory of Mind in Large Language Models.